-In April 2013 the Government introduced a national "Business Rates Retention" scheme where most of the Business Rates Collected in Surrey would be redistributed to other parts of the UK, but Runnymede and Surrey County Council would retain a proportion of the tax collected.
+In April 2013 the Government introduced a national "Business Rates Retention" scheme where most of the Business Rates collected in Surrey are redistributed to other parts of the UK, with Runnymede and Surrey County Council retaining a proportion of the tax collected.

-The retained business rates system is extremely complex and despite the Council collecting over 99% of the business rates due of £57m within the financial year, only £4.5m of it was kept by Runnymede.
+The retained business rates system is extremely complex and despite the Council collecting over 99% of the business rates due of £41m within the financial year, only £2.4m of it was retained by Runnymede after £8.0m has been set aside to fund the current collection fund deficit.

-As Covid 19 has affected most of the business premises in Runnymede Government has reduced the business rate liability of a significant proportion of the businesses and anticipate collecting a high percentage during 2020/21.
-The financial plans assume this high collection rate is maintained however it is likely this will be collected over a longer timescale.
-The Council has recognised that the income from a number of businesses has fallen significantly and has instructed that tax collection, while still a priority, will be undertaken in a sensitive manner.
+As Covid19 has affected most of the business premises in Runnymede, Government has reduced the business rate liability of a significant proportion of the businesses.
+The Council has recognised the income from several businesses has fallen significantly and has instructed that while tax collection remains a priority, this will be undertaken in a sensitive manner.